Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

      available before the entire fragment is received using HTTP chunked transfer encoding.

-   - The packager may have a proprietary API similar to the live encoder for configuration of aspects like the timeShiftBuffer, DVR window, encryption modes enabled, etc.
+   - The packager may have a proprietary API similar to the [=live encoder=] for configuration of aspects like the timeShiftBuffer, DVR window, encryption modes enabled, etc.